Shiu/dynamic_presence/DESIGN.md

 ### Manual State Storage

-- Stores the intended state (on/off) for each light
-- States are only updated when room has presence
+- Maintains separate manual states for main lights and night lights
+- Each light has its own manual state (ON/OFF) that is stored independently
+- Manual states determine which lights should turn on when presence is detected
-- States are preserved when room becomes vacant
+- Manual states are preserved when room becomes vacant
+- Switching between modes preserves manual states for each mode independently

-### State Updates
+### Manual State Updates

+1. Automatic Updates (When Presence Detected):

+   - If all lights in the active mode are off:
+     - Set manual state to ON for all lights in that mode
+   - If all lights in the active mode are on:
+     - Set manual state to ON for all lights in that mode
+   - If lights have mixed states (some on, some off):
+     - Set manual states to match current light states

+2. Manual Updates (During Presence):
+   - When a light is manually turned ON:
+     - Light turns on
+     - Its manual state is set to ON
+   - When a light is manually turned OFF:
+     - Light turns off
+     - Its manual state is set to OFF
+   - Only manual states for the active mode's lights are updated

+### Mode Behavior

 1. When Presence Detected:

+   - Only lights with manual state ON will turn on
+   - Lights with manual state OFF remain off
+   - Active mode (Main/Night) determines which set of lights and manual states are used

+2. When Switching to Night Mode:

+   - Main lights turn off
+   - Night lights turn on/off according to their stored manual states
+   - Main light manual states remain unchanged

+3. When Switching to Main Mode:

-   - If all lights are off or all lights are on:
+   - Night lights turn off
-     - Clear all stored states
+   - Main lights turn on/off according to their stored manual states
+   - Night light manual states remain unchanged

+4. When Room Becomes Vacant (after countdown):
-     - Turn on all lights
+   - All active mode's lights turn off
-   - If lights have mixed states (some on, some off):
+   - Manual states remain unchanged

+### Vacancy Behavior

+1. Manual Control During Vacancy:
+   - Turning any light on starts the countdown timer
+   - Manual states update according to light operations
+   - If countdown completes:
+     - Lights turn off
+     - Manual states remain unchanged
+   - If presence detected before countdown completes:
-     - Store current state of all lights
+     - Lights remain in their current state
-     - Apply these states to lights
+     - Manual states reflect current light states

-2. During Presence:
-   - Update stored states when lights are manually controlled
-   - Example:
-     - Light turned off manually → store state as off
-     - Light turned on manually → store state as on

 ### Vacancy Behavior